 Where do investors turn to for income?
-With global central banks utilizing all tools to keep rates suppressed and the mountain of debt trading at negative yields reaching more than US$10 trillion1, as of the end of 2019, that’s a key question.
-Given that backdrop, it’s little wonder investors are looking outside the usual avenues for their returns.
+With global central banks utilizing all tools to keep rates suppressed and the mountain of debt trading at negative yields reaching US$18 trillion, as of the end of 2020, almost double that of 2019 ($10 trillion)1, that’s a key question.
+Given that backdrop, it is little wonder investors are looking outside the usual avenues for their returns.

 The case for a high yield ETF

 One option is the high yield bond market, specifically the US high yield bond market, which continues to grow.
-Last year US high yield bond issuance rose to $253.2bn with the asset class seeing capital inflows in almost every month of 2019, reversing the trend seen in 2018.2 Meanwhile in the opening month of 2020, global high yield bond issuance hit a 25-year monthly record with global issuance reaching $73.6bn in January.3
+In 2019 US high yield bond issuance rose to $253.2bn with the asset class seeing capital inflows in almost every month of 2019, reversing the trend seen in 2018.
+2 In 2020, this rose again to $428.3bn.2 By March 11, 2020, the volume was already at more than $100bn.3

 High yield bonds typically offer higher coupons than investment grade corporate or sovereign bonds.
 Investors may also value the potential for diversification from equities or from their investment grade and sovereign peers.
 Third, the increase in issuance can create an improvement to underlying relative liquidity.